 Weather in Madeira in December

-The weather in Madeira around Christmas and New Year’s Eve is rather pleasant, on average around 20 degrees Celsius.
+Well, impossible to predict, but the weather in Madeira around Christmas and New Year’s Eve is rather pleasant, usually on average around 20 degrees Celsius.
 This makes Madeira a perfect destination for a short winter escape.
 It is usually not hot enough to swim in the ocean and the famous lava pools, but hotel pools should be an option.
-Around noon, the temperature may be high enough to enjoy some sun tanning.
+In Funchal, you might need a jumper or a light jacket at night, but around noon, you should be able to wear shorts and T-shirts.

 It is important to remember, especially when choosing a hotel, that Madeira is a mountainous island with many microclimates, and the temperatures and weather in various places on the island can vary significantly.
 The area with the best weather is the lower parts in the south of the island, which is why most of the hotels are located there.